georgequine/Masters-Code/README.md

 To run this code, I highly recommend using Google Colab.
 It is free

+All models and tests contain a link to Google Colab

-Here is a link to a shared google colab folder with all code and tests available.
+Here is a link to a shared Google Colab folder with all code and tests available.

 Link : https://drive.google.com/drive/folders/1DwjBZtHoHwco2BUn804p5lMKU3-78fuy?usp=sharing